Yvvonne2/Final-Digital-Portfolio-PRP372S/README.md

 ![Business Communication](Business%20Communication.PNG)

 **Reflection (STAR Technique):**
-**Situation:** During a group presentation, I was responsible for introducing our project and engaging the audience.
+**Situation:** I completed a comprehensive module focused on developing professional communication skills used in a business environment.
-**Task:** I needed to communicate ideas clearly and confidently using professional language.
+**Task:** My goal was to improve my ability to express ideas clearly, both in writing and when speaking in professional settings.
-**Action:** I prepared speaking notes, practiced eye contact, and used visual aids.
+**Action:** I learned different types of communication, practiced writing formal emails, and studied techniques for effective listening and presentation.
-**Result:** The presentation was well-received, and I improved my confidence in public speaking.
+**Result:** I achieved a perfect score of 100%.
+This experience strengthened my confidence in communicating clearly and professionally in any workplace situation.

 ---